Faisalsaddiqui/Blog-Site/README.md

 Technical Details
 This project uses the following technologies:

-**•JavaScript & React:** JavaScript powers the frontend, while React components handle UI rendering and state management.
+**• JavaScript & React:** JavaScript powers the frontend, while React components handle UI rendering and state management.

-**•Axios:** Used for making HTTP requests from the React frontend to the WordPress REST API.
+**• Axios:** Used for making HTTP requests from the React frontend to the WordPress REST API.

-**•WordPress REST API:** Provides endpoints for accessing posts, categories, authors, etc., in JSON format.
+**• WordPress REST API:** Provides endpoints for accessing posts, categories, authors, etc., in JSON format.

-**•Authentication with WordPress Nonces:** When fetching data requiring authentication, WordPress nonces are included in the header to validate the request.
+**• Authentication with WordPress Nonces:** When fetching data requiring authentication, WordPress nonces are included in the header to validate the request.

 ### Troubleshooting CORS Errors If you encounter a CORS error: